Parallel-NetCDF/PnetCDF/DEVELOPER_NOTES.md

 ---
 ### Note on autotools version used for software development
+* When seeing the error message below when running command 'autoreconf -i', delete file 'm4/ltversion.m4' first.
+This is because ltversion.m4 is residue from a previous build using an earlier version of libtool.
 * Starting from 1.9.0, in order to support building shared libraries, the following minimum versions are required.
   * autoconf 2.69